brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-proper-code-reviews/index.md

 -   Tooling updates (scripts or shared libs/SDK), as it might be of interest of other people outside the team
 -   If there is a story ticket with sub-tasks, use the sub-tasks as a guide for opening pull requests

-# Use comments to open early discussion
+# Use comments to open discussions

 Most repository hosting services have tools to allow developers to comment in pull requests.
 As you review your code, you might want to: